jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 Mathematically, we can represent this as a very simple squashing function.
 If the sum of the inputs is negative, it outputs a value near zero, which means that it is not activated.
 If the sum of the inputs is positive, it returns a value near one, which means it is activated.

 These three building blocks are all we need.
 We just repeat them over and over again.
-It's worth noting, however, that convolution is a linear operation.
+It's worth noting, however, that convolution (of the kind used here) is a linear operation.
 If it were not for the little bits of nonlinearity that we get from (most kinds of) resizing and the activation function, the composition of convolutions would collapse down to one big linear function.
 However, once we add these relatively tame non-linearities into the mix, we go from being able to represent only linear functions to being able to [approximate any function](https://en.wikipedia.org/wiki/Universal_approximation_theorem), which is pretty amazing.

 # Completing the Network

 So, that's the end of my theory bit.
 Let's see what it does in practice using our example camera image.
 When we feed it through the first 44 layers of the Inception network, we get back 256 greyscale 'feature images'.
-The width and height of each feature image are about a factor of 10 smaller, but there are many more of them; the output is much smaller and deeper than the input.
+The width and height of each feature image are about a factor of 10 smaller than the input image, but there are many more of them --- as noted above, the output is much smaller and deeper than the input.

 Here are nine feature images, starting mostly at random from feature image number 42, out of our stack of 256.
 Each image shows one of the responses that the network gives to our example input image.
-A light pixel means that the neurons in that part of the feature image are activated --- they're responding to some characteristic of the corresponding part of the input image.
-A dark pixel means they aren't.
+A light pixel means that the neuron at that point in the feature image is activated --- it's responding to some characteristic of the corresponding part of the input image.
+A dark pixel means it isn't activated.

 <p align="center">
   <a href="/assets/driverless/21-features-44.png">